MaterializeInc/materialize/doc/user/content/sql/system-clusters.md

 ## Overview

-When you enable a Materialize region, several clusters are pre-installed.
-These clusters are used to improve the user experience as well as support system administration tasks.
+When you enable a Materialize region, various [system clusters](/sql/system-clusters/) are pre-installed to improve the user experience as well as support system administration tasks.

 ### `quickstart` cluster